United Kingdom·March - April

 Bring a bottle of water

-You will sweat a lot in the sauna and so bring some water... with maybe a crunch of sea salt in for hydration.
+You will sweat a lot and so bring some water... with maybe a crunch of sea salt in for hydration.

 Wear swimming cozzie underneath